natosys/Battlefield-Casualty-Handling/README.md

 ![Alt text](images/r2eheavy_bed_queue_3_teams.png)

 Operating Theatre (OT) queues at the R2E Heavy were shorter and less frequent than ICU queues, rarely exceeding two patients per theatre; however, they were almost continuously present throughout the simulation.
 This pattern suggests the surgical component was operating at or near full capacity, with minimal slack to absorb unplanned casualty spikes.
-When examined in system context, the combined OT capacity of two Role 2 Basic (R2B) elements and one R2E Heavy appears sufficient to support a single combat brigade under conditions modelled on the Falklands casualty rates [FORECAS].
+When examined in system context, the combined OT capacity of two Role 2 Basic (R2B) elements and one R2E Heavy appears sufficient to support a single combat brigade under conditions modelled on the Falklands casualty rates [[1]](#References).
 Yet, if this deployed health system was applied to a deployed division it would be grossly insufficient, even if only one brigade was assumed to be in contact at any time.
 With no other changes to casualty rates with an increased force, DNBI rates for a the further deployed force of a division would exceed the limited excess capacity that is observed in this system.
-Furthermore, the modelled scenario does not account for mass‑casualty events or the elevated casualty production rates reported in FORECAS modelling of campaigns such as Okinawa, or Vietnam both of which would further expose this deficit [FORECAS].
+Furthermore, the modelled scenario does not account for mass‑casualty events or the elevated casualty production rates reported in FORECAS modelling of campaigns such as Okinawa, or Vietnam both of which would further expose this deficit [[1]](#References).

 ![Alt text](images/r2eheavy_gantt.png)